phillprice/zen-garden-example/Readme.md

 - Why isn't it 100% everywhere?
 The brief was no browser hacks so IE8 footer background is not rounded on the left.
 I could have made it rounded corners in HTML but not without PIE.htc.
 - Why the column hack for the navigation?
 The width didn't match the image above.
 - Why is the h2 hidden?
 I felt it overkill to split the image at the top into two.
+- Why are the spans added in JS?
+The accordion is in JS so the expand / shrink buttons only affect JS users therefore they should only be there for JS.

 # Future Work Ideas
 - Gulp and grunt testing of work